FenixPK/EliDangHUD/README.md

 - Everything configurable!
 You can turn off planet orbits, velocity lines, local hologram, target hologram, radar, visor effects, cockpit dust, grid flares etc. You can tweak the clustering logic, and the performance vs fidelity balance.
 You can tweak how quickly the holograms recluster after block add/removal, and how many clusters it processes per tick to spread the load out.
 All explained further below.

+- Chat commands to edit global settings in-game!
+Type "/elidang help" in chat to see available commands.
+Type "/elidang <setting_name> help" for help with a specific setting.
+Type "/elidang <setting_name> <value>" to change a setting.

 # Readme / Configuration